 Let’s refresh on the steps to good stakeholder management:

 Your building is built.
 The companies have merged.
 The product has launched.
 In short, whatever project you were managing is now considered done or at least at a stop-point.
 You are ready to move on to the next project or, likely, turn your attention to the myriad of other projects on your plate.
 But wait!
 Remember the measurables you put in your project management plan to evaluate the success or failure or somewhere-in-between of your project?
 Don’t skip that step.
 Aside from marking a conclusion to the project or the transition to its next phase, this step will give you valuable learning and insights for other projects you take on – it’s a rich time for growing your project management skills.

 Project management skills rest on a combination of technical skills – planning and outlining, following through, and evaluation – and emotional skills – leadership, stakeholder engagement and communication.
 External factors will always impact project outcomes, but if you learn to strengthen your project management skills on both sides of the equation, you are well on your way to enjoying the personal, professional and enterprise benefits of repeated project management success.

-IMD Business School in Lausanne, Switzerland and Singapore has been ranked first in open programs by the Financial Times six years in a row (2012-2017).
+IMD Business School in Lausanne, Switzerland and Singapore has been ranked first in open programs by the Financial Times seven years in a row (2012-2018).
 IMD has been training global leaders for more than 70 years.

 Do you want to fast-track your career, take on new leadership responsibilities, and manage key projects within your organization?»Learn more